Skip to main content

 • Subscription limits are not exceeded

-CLI providers offer a powerful way to integrate Goose with existing AI tool subscriptions while maintaining the benefits of Goose's session management and extension ecosystem.
-They're particularly valuable for users with existing subscriptions who want to maximize their investment while gaining access to Goose's capabilities.
+CLI providers offer a way to use existing AI tool subscriptions through goose's interface, adding session management and workflow integration capabilities.
+They're particularly valuable for users with existing CLI subscriptions who want unified session management and recipe integration.